-Endometrial tissue may attach to organs in the pelvis or to the peritoneum, the tissue that lines the inside of pelvis and abdomen.
-In rare cases, it also may be found in other parts of the body.
-Endometrial tissue that grows in the ovaries may cause a cyst (endometriotic cyst) to form.
+Endometrial tissue can attach to organs in the pelvis or the peritoneum, which lines the inside of the pelvis and abdomen.
+In rare cases, it can also be found in other parts of the body.
+Endometrial tissue that grows in the ovaries can result in the formation of an endometriotic cyst.

-Endometrial tissue outside the uterus responds to changes in hormones.
-It breaks down and bleeds like the lining of the uterus during the menstrual cycle.
-The breakdown and bleeding of this tissue each month can cause scar tissue, known as adhesions.
+Endometrial tissue outside the uterus responds to hormonal changes.
+During the menstrual cycle, it breaks down and bleeds similarly to the uterine lining.
+The breakdown and bleeding of this tissue each month can result in scar tissue known as adhesions.

-Adhesions can cause pain.
-Sometimes, adhesions bind organs together.
+Adhesions can cause pain and sometimes bind organs together.

 The symptoms of endometriosis often worsen over time.
-In many cases, treatment may prevent the condition from getting worse.
+In many cases, treatment can prevent the condition from worsening.

 - Heavy and sometimes irregular menses

 - Painful periods